barlukh/hangman/README.md

 ## Introduction
 A simple game of Hangman.
 My first project ever, after a month of studying Python.
 The game is only text-based in the command line.
-It has a simple functionality that can be potentially expanded.
+It has a simple functionality and is a copy of the classic Hangman game.
 The main focus is on docstrings and trying to follow the 'separation of concerns' principle with functions.
 This is mainly a personal test at the time of writing to write a coherent and somehow clean code.

 ## Functionality